uchicago-cs/cmsc22000/website/hw/hw8.rst

    the staging app will be promoted to production when it is ready.

 In this homework, you’ll create a more complete Heroku pipeline for last week’s HelloApp.
+Please note that you will not be answering question on Gradescope for each of the tasks; instead, you will have to provide two URLs for this entire part of the homework (we will tell you which URLs when we get to them)

 If you did not successfully complete Homework #7, please ask for help so we can ensure that you’re all set up for this week’s homework.

 Heroku already provides support for creating pipelines, and ours will